Easy ways to support your immune health - tips from Chinese medicine

 3. Address cough and support healthy lung function

-If your cold turns into a cough, the herbs elecampane and white horehound may be beneficial; they’re traditionally used in Western herbal medicine to help relieve coughs including those of mild bronchitis.
+If your cold turns into a cough, the herbs white horehound may be beneficial; it’s traditionally used in Western herbal medicine to help relieve dry coughs.

 Other easy ways to support your immune system: